- How do I join Tsutahashi Karate Club?

 Tsutahashi Karate Club’s minimum age is 5 years old, this due to insurance restrictions.
 However it is probably best to start from age 6 As we find younger children find it difficult to concentrate for the entire lesson .
 There is no upper age limit.
 Back to Top

 Your instructor will be a Black Belt of many years experience.
 Tsutahashi Karate Club has the privilege of exceptional instructors, with several decades of experience of Karate.
-Chief Instructor Sensei Neil Rowley has achieved 4th Dan black belt level and has coached many students to black belt.
+Sensei Neil Rowley has achieved 4th Dan Black Belt level and has coached many students to black belt.
+Sensei Dave Hore has achieved 3rd Dan Black Belt and is a school teacher by profession, so used to encouraging the very best progress from his students.

 All are qualified instructors.
 Although Karate etiquette means they may seem a little strict during lessons, they are all approachable, friendly and keen for you to enjoy the class and help you improve your Karate.
 Do not hesitate to ask them any questions before or after the lesson, or in the appropriate manner during the lesson (which they will teach you!).
 You are very welcome to contact us with questions, watch a class, or better still try your first TWO LESSONS are FREE!
 Back to Top